 This represents an unquoted equity investment in the Fund.
-The Fund is managed by Portland Private Equity II Limited and its principal activity is to make private equity and related investments in companies or other entities located principally in certain member and associate member states of CARICOM, certain Development Assistance Committee Countries and certain Cotonou Agreement Countries (the "Target Region").
-Cuba, Mexico and Venezuela are excluded from the Target Region.
+The Fund is managed by Portland Private Equity II Limited and its principal activity is to make private equity and related investments in companies or other entities located principally in certain member and associate member states of CARICOM, certain Development Assistance Committee Countries and certain Cotonou Agreement Countries (the "Target Region"), which excludes Cuba, Mexico and Venezuela.
 The Fund will also make investments in businesses, the securities of which have no established market and may be restricted with respect to transfer, with the principal objective of appreciation of invested capital.
-During the year ended February 28, 2019, the Company invested a further \$2,344,212 in the Fund.
+During the year ended February 29, 2020, the Company invested a further \$2,805,817 (2019: \$2,344,212) in the Fund.

-7. Cash and short-term deposits
+6. Cash and short-term deposits